FOR VOLUNTARY ORGANISATIONS:

 No part of an entry in the PSC register can be blank.
 If information is not available or has not yet been confirmed or provided, an explanatory statement as set out in annex 2 of the Companies House guidance for companies must be included instead [see link above].
 The statement(s) must be in this exact wording.
 When the information is provided or confirmed the date the statement ceases to apply must be noted in the register.

 When the company becomes aware that a PSC's or registrable entity's details have changed, they must be updated on the PSC register as soon as the company as soon as the PSC or registrable entity has notified the company, or the company has asked for and received confirmation of the change.
 If the company becomes aware that the details might have changed, it must contact the PSC or registrable entity.

 The register must show the date the change occurred or took effect not the date it was notified to the company, confirmed (if necessary) or entered in the register.

 From 30 June 2016, any change in the details must be notified to Companies House when the company's next confirmation statement (which replaces the annual return) is submitted.
 If the company chooses to have its register held at Companies House [see below], details must be notified at once, without waiting until the next confirmation statement is due.

 Where the register must/may be kept

-Until 30 June 2016, the PSC register must be kept with the company's other registers (members, directors and secretaries, charges) at its registered office or at a single alternative inspection location (SAIL) that has been notified to Companies House.
+Until 30 June 2016, the PSC register had to be kept with the company's other registers (members, directors and secretaries, charges) at its registered office or at a single alternative inspection location (SAIL) that has been notified to Companies House.

 Individuals with significant control (PSCs)